leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab8-enable-dataguard/lab8-enable-dataguard.md

            * Maximum of 12 characters
            * Contain only alphanumeric characters
            * Begin with an alphabetic character
-           * Unique in the VM cluster and across primary and standby databases
+           * Unique in the VM cluster and across primary and Standby databases

 9. Click **Enable Data Guard**.

       ![Click Enable Data Guard](./images/click-enable-data-guard.png " ")

-      When the association is created, the details for a database and its peer display their respective roles as **Primary** or **Standby**.
+      When the association is created, details for a database and its peer display their respective roles as **Primary** or **Standby**.

       ![Database Data Guard role primary display](./images/dg-association-role-primary.png " ")